playerofgames/obsidian-mia-theme/README.md

 - PDF export at 12pt with black text
 - Style Settings support for some of the more opinionated choices

-Install Mia from the [Obsidian Thene Gallery](https://community.obsidian.md/themes/mia) page.
+Install Mia from the [Obsidian Theme Gallery](https://community.obsidian.md/themes/mia) page.

 ---